Flavors of shared state in Cats Effect

 - this approach is still "viral", i.e. it infects the interfaces of not only

-, but also its peers (theUserClient
+UserService, but also its peers (theUserClientmentioned earlier)

 def routes(mkUserService: Counter => UserService[IO]): HttpRoutes[IO] = HttpRoutes.of